 SCHROEDER: There’s a line in my book from an Egyptian woman, Dina Sherif, who’s a corporate social responsibility expert.
 She said it never ceases to amaze her how well-intentioned, top-down institutions—like governments and big businesses—think that they, sitting in Washington or in London, have the best idea of what’s good for people on the ground in their markets.

 But all of a sudden, with technology, people everywhere have a voice.
 We have access to what people all over the world are actually doing, what they’re capable of accomplishing, what works, and what doesn’t work.
 Given the opportunity, people can often solve the problems in their backyard better than anyone else can.
 So to play out Dina’s phrase, she said a top-down view sees people as problems, while a bottom-up view sees people as assets who can solve their own problems.

 S+B: How are companies capitalizing on this bottom-up phenomenon?

-SCHROEDER: First, I’d argue that technology capabilities that connect us—like Google, Facebook, Twitter, texting, and so on—are the ultimate facilitation platforms of bottom up.
+SCHROEDER: First, I’d argue that technology capabilities that connect us—like Google, Facebook, Twitter, texting, and so on—are the ultimate facilitation platforms.
 With Google, almost anybody anywhere can find orderly access to the world’s knowledge.
-And almost anybody anywhere can connect with others under almost any circumstance, through platforms like Facebook and Twitter.
+And through Facebook and Twitter, almost anybody anywhere can connect with others under almost any circumstance.